-Enter the customer's 32 character, alphanumeric onboard key management passphrase at the prompt.
-If the passphrase cannot be provided, contact NetApp Support. mysupport.netapp.com

-- b.
-Verify the Restored column shows yes for all authentication keys: security key-manager key query - c.
-Verify that the Key Manager type shows onboard, and then manually back up the OKM information. - d.
-Go to advanced privilege mode and enter y when prompted to continue: set -priv advanced - e.
-Enter the command to display the key management backup information: security key-manager onboard show-backup - f.
+Output value in Restored column Follow these steps Anything other than true a.
+Enter the onboard security key-manager sync command: security key-manager onboard sync b.
+Enter the 32 character, alphanumeric onboard key management passphrase when prompted.
+If the passphrase cannot be provided, contact NetApp Support. c.
+Verify the Restored column displays true for all authentication keys: security key-manager key query d.
+Verify that the Key Manager type displays onboard, and then manually back up the OKM information. e.
+Enter the command to display the key management backup information: security key-manager onboard show-backup f.
 Copy the contents of the backup information to a separate file or your log file.
-You'll need it in disaster scenarios where you might need to manually recover OKM. - g.
-Return to admin mode: set -priv admin - h.
-You can safely shut down the controller.
+You'll need it in disaster scenarios where you might need to manually recover OKM. g.
+You can safely shut down the impaired controller.
+Go to shutdown the impaired controller.